reimagined/hacker-news-resolve/README.md

 Add the [ChildrenComments](./client/components/ChildrenComments.js) component for building a comments tree.

-A comment depends on a story, so you need to extend the existing [StoryDetails](./client/containers/StoryDetails.js) container.
-Add a comments tree with text area for new comment creation.
+A comment depends on a story, so you need to extend the existing [StoryDetails](./client/containers/StoryDetails.js) container and add a comments tree with a text area for new comments.

 ### Comments View

-Implement the [CommentsByPage](./client/containers/CommentsByPage.js) container to display the list of the latest comments.
+Implement the [CommentsByPage](./client/containers/CommentsByPage.js) container to display a list of the latest comments.

 Implement the [CommentsById](./client/containers/CommentById.js) container to display the selected comment with replies.